FAIRmat-NFDI/pynxtools-stm/docs/explanation/reader-explanation.md

 # STS Reader
 The prime purpose of the reader is to transform data from measurement files into community-defined concepts constructed by the SPM community which allows experimentalists to store, organize, search, analyze, and share experimental data (only within the [NOMAD](https://nomad-lab.eu/nomad-lab/) platform) among the scientific communities.
 The reader builds on the [NXsts](https://github.com/FAIRmat-NFDI/nexus_definitions/blob/fairmat/contributed_definitions/NXsts.nxdl.xml) application definition and needs an experimental file, a config file and a eln file to transform the experimental data into the [NXsts](https://github.com/FAIRmat-NFDI/nexus_definitions/blob/fairmat/contributed_definitions/NXsts.nxdl.xml) application concepts.

-## Supproted Files and File Versions
+## Supproted File Formats and File Versions

 - Can parse Scanning Tunneling Spectroscopy (STS) from
     - Nanonis: Generic 5e, Generic 4.5